34 crew have virus on cruise ship docked for repairs in Japan - France 24

 At least 34 crew members aboard a cruise ship docked in the Japanese city of Nagasaki have tested positive for coronavirus, local authorities said on Wednesday.

-The Costa Atlantica first arrived in Nagasaki in January to undergo repairs, with several hundred crew on board.
+The Costa Atlantica first arrived in Nagasaki in January to undergo repairs, with top government spokesman Yoshihide Suga saying roughly 600 crew are on board.

 Over the weekend, the ship's operator contacted local authorities seeking help to test suspected cases on board.